nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

 ## Optional Settings

-??? abstract "Optional Settings"

 All Python packages required by Nautobot will be installed automatically when running `pip3 install nautobot`.

 Nautobot also supports the ability to install optional Python packages.
 If desired, these packages should be listed in `local_requirements.txt` within the `NAUTOBOT_ROOT` directory, such as `/opt/nautobot/local_requirements.txt`.

-    If you decide to use any [Nautobot Apps](../../../apps/index.md), they should be listed in this file.
+If you decide to use any [Nautobot Apps](../../../apps/index.md), they should be listed in the file.

+??? abstract "Optional Settings"

     We will cover two examples of common optional settings below.